★★★★★ 5.0 CheckatradeFully insuredFree inspections

 Before removing anything, the roof needs checking.
 Not just for moss, but for cracked slates, slipped slates, weak spots, damaged leadwork, and blocked gutters.

-There is no point cleaning a roof if the bigger issue is damaged slates or failing flashings.
+There is no point cleaning a roof if the bigger issue is damaged slates or failing flashings, which usually need proper roof repairs rather than a clean.

 Step 2, remove the heavy moss growth by hand